-Development proposals will be supported where:
+Development proposals will only be supported where:

-- 1) They have taken account of guidance in the National Design Guide and the National Model Design Code. - 2) They do not adversely affect the distinctive local character of the open landscapes of the parish. - 3) They contain measures that will help to mitigate the impacts of, and adapt to, climate change. - 4) They protect and enhance wildlife areas and contain measures to sustain and improve biodiversity. - 5) There are no adverse impacts on the watercourse and/or ponds, habitats and wildlife or the quality of the water.
-Developments which bound watercourse should provide an appropriate buffer zone to minimise impacts on wildlife. - 6) They provide habitat linkages and permeability for wildlife through effective incorporation of green spaces and wildlife corridors (including watercourses), use of native planting and habitat features such as ponds and areas of meadow.
+- 1) They do not adversely affect the distinctive local character of the open landscapes of the parish. - 2) They do not harm valued public views and vistas, in particular: - a.
+The views from Thornton Road, overlooking Kell Gate Green towards the Church. - b.
+From the top of Stainton Quarry to Thornton which overlooks part of the quarry and open fields. - c.
+Kell Gate Green and the view over the bridge and stream to the oak tree. - d.
+Views of Thornton plantation from Seamer Road - e.
+Meldyke Place including the Memorial Hall and Methodist Chapel - 3) They protect and where possible enhance footpaths and public rights of way. - 4) They contain measures that will help to mitigate the impacts of, and adapt to, climate change. - 5) They protect and enhance wildlife areas and contain measures to sustain and improve biodiversity.
+Net gain sites? - 6) There are no adverse impacts on the watercourse and/or ponds, habitats and wildlife or the quality of the water and where possible should enhance this natural environment; watercourses should run through any proposed development rather than creating culverts.
+To prevent disturbance, developments which bound watercourse should provide an appropriate buffer zone to minimise impacts. - 7) Provide habitat linkages and permeability for wildlife through effective incorporation of green spaces and wildlife corridors (including watercourses), use of native planting and habitat features such as ponds and areas of meadow are encouraged. - 8) Any trees removed for the purpose of the development are as a minimum replaced; the planting of additional trees as part of managed landscaping schemes within new developments is encouraged.
+Any damaged\diseased trees felled should be replaced with a suitable new planting.